 Q: How Much Equity Can I Release?

-- the age of the youngest borrower,
+- age of the youngest borrower,

 - if you have any pre-existing health issues.

-If you need more money in the future, there are schemes like the drawdown lifetime mortgage, where you can take cash in stages, rather than all at once.
+You should, however, initially withdraw only what you need.
+It is vital to remember that there will be consequence to drawing more than you need.
+It is also unwise to withdraw equity exclusively for investment purposes.
+If you need more money in the future, there are schemes where you can take cash in stages, rather than all at once.

-Q: How Many Times Can You Release Equity?
+Q: How Frequently Can You Release Equity?

-A: The frequency with which you can release equity depends on:
+A: The frequency depends on:

-- the terms of your existing lifetime mortgage,
+- the existing terms,

 - the outstanding balance,